knz/shakespeare/docs/manual.md

 Tip: use `shakespeare -n -p` to print out the final configuration after all directives have been processed.

+## Configuration preprocessing

+`shakespeare` provides a preprocessing facility as follows:

+- preprocessing parameters can be defined with `-D` on the command line, or `parameter <name> defaults to <value>` inside the configuration.

+- while reading/parsing the configuration, any occurrence of a name of a preprocessing parameter enclosed in `~...~` is replaced by its configured value.
+For example, with `-Dfoo=123`, occurrences of `~foo~` are replaced by `123`.

+- this substitution occurs specifically on the following fields:

+  - the text provided to `title` and `attention` clauses.
+  - role names in role definitions and "extends" clauses, e.g. `role ~name~` or `role .. extends ~name~`.
+  - role names in `every ` clauses used to define audiences and scenes, e.g. `alice watches every ~role~`.
+  - the multiplicity of multi-actor definitions, e.g. `alice* play ~N~ doctor`.
+  - the extra shell environment provided to an actor, e.g. `alice plays doctor with ~stuff~`.
+  - evaluable expressions, e.g. `alice expects always: v < ~N~`.
+  - include directives, e.g. `include ~filename~.cfg`.

 ## Roles configuration